 - Sea-bed substrate (sediment layer at the sea-floor)

 - Sea-floor geology – lithology (bedrock geology beneath the surficial sediment and Quaternary deposits)

 - Mineral occurrences (e.g. oil and gas, aggregates, metallic minerals)

 - Geological events and probabilities (e.g earthquakes, submarine landslides, volcanic centres)

-The partnership consist of the geological survey organisations of all of the maritime countries of the European Union.
+The partnership consist of 39 partners or subcontractors from 30 countries.
+Most of them are geological survey organisations of all the maritime countries of the European Union.
 Twenty-four of the project partners are also members of the Geological Surveys of Europe (EuroGeoSurveys), which exists to promote the work of the geological surveys and therefore provides a long-term association under which the project partners collaborate.

 A characteristic of the EMODnet-Geology Project is that the main focus is on harmonised interpreted map information rather than the underlying data that have been used to create the interpreted geological outputs.
 However, the web delivery system is designed to be able to access data catalogs of information held by each partner organisation and therefore has the potential to access more detailed information (maps and data) at national level.
 This aspect of the system is considered important to the long-term sustainability of the EMODnet-Geology outputs as it will provide access to the national sources of information where the partner organisations maintain their information resources.